Review: Irresistible Me Silky Touch Hair Extensions

 The extensions ship from China, so I expected to have a little bit of a wait for them.
 I was pleasantly surprised when they arrived in under a week – my Sephora orders don’t even come in that fast!
 The cardboard box they came in fared pretty well, though a couple of the corners split.
 I went ahead and reinforced them with tape since I wanted to save the box for storage.
 Once you get into the box, they have a pretty clever idea – there are two compartments in the zip bag.
 Most of the hair is in the larger one, and there’s a security seal on it.
 The other side contains a single small weft, and you can use that to check the texture and color match.
 Returns are only allowed if the seal on the larger compartment isn’t broken.
 I’m not sure if all brands do this (these are my first extensions), but I think it’s a pretty smart way to allow returns without hemorrhaging money.
 It’s great for us too, because really, who has a use for hair that’s the wrong color?
 Speaking of which….

-The extensions are available in a pretty impressive range of shades – everything from platinum blonde to red to jet black.
-I picked Natural Black, which looked like the closest to my natural hair color – and I was right!
+The hair extensions are available in a pretty impressive range of shades – everything from platinum blonde to red to jet black.
+I picked Natural Black hair bundles dallas, which looked like the closest to my natural hair color – and I was right!
 My hair has a few natural highlights in it, from being outside and whatnot (do they make hair sunscreen?), but other than that it’s just about a perfect match.
 The only possible complaint I have with the color is there are a few gray hairs in each weft – not really enough to be noticeable when you’re wearing them, and probably not many more than I have in my real hair, but I could see how some lucky person who doesn’t have their own gray hairs yet might not want them in their clip-ins.

 The hairy details